GomoSDG/anansi/readme.md

 ## Getting Started

+### Running the app

 ### Development Server
 To start the development server you will need to run `npm run server` from your your command line.
 This will start a server on port `8020` on your local machine.
+You can then connect your repl using your preferred code editor's tools.